How to Dress a Newborn

 The season is going to dictate how many layers baby wears and how thick those layers should be.
 In summer, a lightweight onesie is all you need, says Melanie Smith, DO, a pediatrician with Pediatrics East in Arlington, Tennessee.
-For newborns, she suggests long sleeves—they help keep baby feeling cozy as well as protected from accidental scrapes and the environment in general, given that her immune system is so brand new.
+For newborns, she suggests long sleeves—they help keep baby cozy, as well as protect them from accidental scrapes and the environment in general (as their immune system is so brand new).
 In winter, “most babies are comfortable in whatever adults are wearing, plus another layer,” Smith says.
 However, don’t go by what mom has on—her fluctuating hormones may affect how she senses temperature.
 So if people are comfortable inside with a shirt, then add a tee on top of the onesie.
 If people are wearing sweaters, then add a soft sweater over that onesie and tee.
-Cardigans (as opposed crew or V-necks) with snaps (as opposed to buttons or zippers) make it easy to shed layers when needed.
+Cardigans (as opposed to crew or V-necks) with snaps (as opposed to buttons or zippers) make it easy to shed layers when needed.
 Take note: Many people tend to overbundle babies in the winter, so don’t overdo the layers.
 Signs that baby might be too hot include flushed cheeks, fussiness or a sweaty back.

 4. Consider accessories

 - Soft skull caps (or actual hats, if it’s winter) keep baby warm, especially in those early weeks.
 Babies lose a lot of heat through their heads, says Smith.

 - Thin mittens prevent babies from scratching themselves.

 - Socks are helpful for newborns if they’re not wearing footies—especially if you’re venturing outdoors.
 Babies have poor circulation at first, Smith says, and their feet are often colder than ours.